The-Archer-s-Paradox/.github/profile/README.md

 # The Archer's Paradox

-The complete archery balistics solution
+The complete archery balistics solution.